-Remittance schedules (a)
+(a) Remittance schedules

 A firm will usually pay assessments annually or quarterly, depending on the size of the annual assessment or the industry in which the firm's business undertaking operates.
-Firms having an annual assessment of less than \$1,500 are usually assessed annually.
-Firms having an annual assessment of \$1,500 or more and all firms registered in the Oil, Gas or Mineral Resources, Forestry, or Transportation and Related Services subsectors are usually assessed quarterly.
+Firms having an annual assessment of less than the threshold amount are usually assessed annually.
+Firms having an annual assessment of more than the threshold amount and all firms registered in the Oil, Gas or Mineral Resources, Forestry, or Transportation and Related Services subsectors are usually assessed quarterly.